 Hypnotherapy notes

 Hypnotherapy and can be used to desensitise reactions to the key stimuli (look of / sound of / movement of / ...) by pairing imaginary images with deep relaxation.
 A more literal method is to use the same relaxation approach but to confront real stimuli with the assistance of the therapist.
-This approach can be used after desensitisation in the imagination.
+This approach can be used after desensitisation in the imagination or using virtual reality simulations.

 There are a number of NLP techniques such as the "Fast phobia cure" that can be used to effect very rapid desensitisation.